centrifugal/centrifugo/docs/content/server/channels.md

 * Channel `public:news` will use `public` namespace's options.
 * Channel `gossips:news` will use `gossips` namespace's options.

+**Channel namespaces also work with private channels and user-limited channels**.
+For example, if you have namespace called `dialogs` then private channel can be constructed as `$dialogs:gossips`, user-limited channel can be constructed as `dialogs:dialog#1,2`.

-There is no inheritance in channel options and namespaces – so if for example you defined `presence: true` on top level of configuration and then defined namespace – that namespace won't have presence enabled - you must enable it for namespace explicitly.
+There is no inheritance in channel options and namespaces – for example you defined `presence: true` on a top level of configuration and then defined namespace – that namespace won't have presence enabled - you must enable it for namespace explicitly.